 My posts will generally steer clear of religion and politics, but sometimes I will express an opinion.
 It is my opinion and no matter what your opinion is, I’m not going to change my views, particularly if you write a tirade based on what you think.
 I may be wrong, but then you may be wrong as well, so let us live and let live.
 I am open to intelligent discussion and if you have powerful arguments then perhaps I will change my views.

-Joe’s posts will not involve any discussion on religion.
-Politics may be touched upon when there are discussions about government funding of the sport or where races are held, but will otherwise be avoided.
-Joe will also refrain from reporting on the private lives of the F1 racing stars, unless it has a direct effect on their on-track performance.
+I refrain from writing about the private lives of the F1 racing stars, unless it has a direct effect on their on-track performance.
 We are all entitled to privacy.
-Formula 1 drivers are not public servants, but – whether they like it or not – they are role models and thus inappropriate behaviour may be reported, particularly if it involves hypocrisy.
-If, for example, a driver has taken part in anti-drinking campaigns and is arrested on drink-driving charges I think that is a matter of public interest and will be reported.
+Formula 1 people are not public servants, but – whether they like it or not – they are role models and thus inappropriate behaviour may be reported, particularly if it involves hypocrisy.
+If, for example, a driver has taken part in anti-drinking campaigns and is arrested on drink-driving charges I think that is a matter of public interest and it will be reported.
 Similarly, criminal acts will be noted.
 Those in positions of power, who can influence the sport, will be treated in a similar fashion, no matter who they are.

-Joe’s blog will be used to promote products and events that Joe has created for F1 fans, notably the GP+ e-magazine, the Business of Motorsport e-newsletter and the “Audience with Joe” events which allow fans to ask Joe questions and at the same time to meet other Formula 1 fans.
+My blog will be used to promote products and events with which I am associated.
+My books, the GP+ e-magazine, the Business of Motorsport e-newsletter and the “Audience with Joe” events are all included in this category.